3 active-duty Marines charged in Jan. 6 Capitol riot

 Coomer, of Indiana, is stationed in Southern California’s Camp Pendleton; Abate, of Virginia, is at Fort Meade in Maryland; and Hellonen, of Michigan, is stationed at North Carolina’s Camp Lejeune, according to the Marines.

 The men spent about 52 minutes inside the Capitol, authorities say.
-At one point while in the rotunda, they put a red “Make America Great Again” hat on a statue to take pictures with it, according to court papers.
+At one point while in the rotunda, they put a red “Make American Great Again” hat on a statue to take pictures with it, according to court papers.
 Hellonen was carrying a “Don’t Tread on Me” flag, authorities said.

 Coomer posted photos on Instagram that appeared to be taken inside the Capitol with the caption “Glad to be apart of history,” according to court documents.
 Days after the 2020 election, he and another person discussed over Instagram message how he believed the election was rigged.